DevNM21-zz/dockster/README.md

 # Dockster - GUI to manage docker conatiners

-Dockster is an electronjs application to maintain docker images, containers and networks.
+Dockster is an electronjs application to maintain docker images, containers, volumes and networks through a project-based approach.
 It's being built with performance and intuitive user interface as goals.

 Dockster is written in Typescript with React.